 If you would like to download the information in this section please click the document below:

-Dean Bank Primary and Nursery School Keeping children safe in school: Child protection within safeguarding
+Dean Bank Primary School Keeping children safe in school: Child protection within safeguarding

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.